markmoxon/elite-source-code-library/versions/cassette/README.md

 c4547e5e   1023  c4547e5e   1023   Yes   WORDS9.bin
 ```

+Note that if you add the `disc=no` build parameter, then the build will produce binaries that are designed to be loaded from cassette rather than disc.
+The verification step will compare the results to the exact binaries from the UEF from the Stairway to Hell archive.
+These binaries have block-level tape protection enabled by default, so they will not match.
+You can override the block-level protection with `protect=no`.

 ### Building the source disc variant

 You can build the source disc variant by appending `variant=source-disc` to the `make` command, like this on Windows: